MahmoudAbdelazim/CS50-s-Introduction-to-Computer-Science/README.md

 # CS50-s-Introduction-to-Computer-Science
 These are my solutions of HarvardX's CS50 problem sets, An introduction to the intellectual enterprises of computer science and the art of programming.
+## Course's Content:
+- Scratch
+- Programming in C
+- Introduction to Algorithms and Data Structures
+- Programming in Python
+- Introduction to SQL